Signs of Life

 I live in rural western Massachusetts, where I am sustained by a lively creative community: musicians, artists, farmers, and poets; open mics and festivals; lots of writers to hang out with and learn from.
-And I have the privilege of collaborating in the spoken word productions of Human Error Publishing (Great Falls Word Festival, Garlic & Arts Festival, etc.).
 I am a supporter of public libraries and an advocate for lifelong learning.
-Being a Celebrant and Coach means that my life is an adventure of connecting with people and sharing new and meaningful experiences.
-I am so glad to have found work that keeps my heart open and my head inspired.
+I am a Hospice board member, a Village Neighbor volunteer, and co-lead workshops on managing chronic pain for an elder services agency.
+Being an End-of-life Navigator and Coach makes my life an adventure of connecting with people and sharing new and meaningful experiences.
+I am so glad to have found work that keeps my heart open and my brain engaged.

 Here and there on this site you'll see the word non-denominational or the abbreviation ND.
 I take my credentials of ministry seriously, and over the course of many years I have grown into a practice of kindness and kinship that I hope reflects in the fabric of this website.
 By non-denominational I mean just that.
 I have no religious affiliation, I do not preach a path or have a party line.
 Recently, I was approached by a guest at a celebration of life who gifted me with the highest compliment when she said I was the first clergy person she'd heard who actually meant it when they called themselves non-denominational.
 The capacity to hold sacred space and let it be just that, sacred for each guest in their own way, is a cultivated skill.
 It matters to me to be able to give everyone this respect.